327 Chevy Build

 Article by Mark Trotta

-The bare block was taken to the machine shop, and the old cam bearings and freeze plugs were removed.
+Once at the machine shop, the old cam bearings and freeze plugs were removed.
 The block was then cleaned (hot-tanked), cylinders bored .030" over, and new cam bearings and freeze plugs installed.

 While at the machine shop, the crankshaft was cleaned and measured, and connecting rods were reconditioned.